General Education Requirements

 - Capstone Course

 Students petitioning to graduate must successfully pass a capstone course before graduating from Rhodes State College.
-Completed near the end of the student’s educational program, the course is a culminating experience that works to display an integration of program technical skills with General Education core skills and abilities.
-Capstone courses have a minimum two credit hour requirement and must contain written, oral, and hands-on components.
-Individual student completion of the e-portfolio and the General Education Assessment test is completed in the capstone experience.
+Completed near the end of the student’s educational program, the course is a culminating experience that works to display an integration of program technical skills with the ILOs.
+Capstone courses include written, oral, and hands-on components that allow students to demonstrate mastery level competence among all six ILOs.
 Courses are designated with a graduation cap symbol.

 Developmental Education